Bob Murray (ice hockey, born 1954)

 Robert Frederick Murray (born November 26, 1954) is a Canadian professional ice hockey executive and former player.
-He most recently served as the general manager of the Anaheim Ducks of the National Hockey League.
+He most recently served as the general manager of the Anaheim Ducks of the National Hockey League (NHL).
 Murray played in the NHL from 1975 to 1990 as a defenceman with the Chicago Black Hawks.
 He played in two NHL All-Star Games and helped the Black Hawks reach the NHL playoff semifinals five times in a nine-year stretch.
+He was the fourth player in franchise history to play 1,000 games with the team.
+After his playing career, Murray became assistant general manager under Bob Pulford in Chicago.
+In 1997, he was appointed general manager of the team, where he served until 1999.
+In 2005, he was hired by the Anaheim Ducks to serve as their senior vice president of hockey operations; Murray won his first ever Stanley Cup when the Ducks were victorious in the 2007 Final.
+Three years later, he was promoted to general manager.
+He served as interim coach for 26 games in the 2018–19 season.
+In twelve full seasons under his management, the Ducks made the playoffs eight times, twice reaching the Conference Final.
+In 2021, he was put on administrative leave to an investigation by the team over his conduct to players and staff and resigned one day after being put on leave.

 Playing career

 Junior hockey

 Murray played for the Cornwall Royals of the Quebec Major Junior Hockey League (QMJHL) from 1971 to 1974.
 He won a Memorial Cup in 1972.
 After scoring 99 points as a defender in his final junior season, he was drafted 52nd overall by the Black Hawks in the 1974 NHL Amateur Draft.

 Professional hockey

 After playing with the Dallas Black Hawks of the Central Hockey League in 1974–75, he joined the Chicago Black Hawks for the 1975–76 season.
 After developing a leadership role with the team, Murray served as Chicago's interim captain for two months of the 1985–86 season (November 1985 to January 1986) while captain Darryl Sutter was out of the lineup with an injury.
 Other than starting the 1988–89 season briefly in the IHL, Murray spent 15 consecutive seasons with Chicago, finishing his career with a postseason loss to the Edmonton Oilers on May 12, 1990.

 In 1,008 career NHL games, Murray amassed 132 goals and 382 assists.
 As a member of the Campbell Conference team, he appeared in both the 33rd National Hockey League All-Star Game in February 1981 and the 35th National Hockey League All-Star Game in February 1983.